Inner Hebrides: Norse rule

 19th-century depiction of Magnus Barelegs's forces in Ireland, before his death in 1103.

 Magnus Barelegs had re-established direct Norwegian overlordship by 1098.

 A second expedition in 1102 saw incursions into Ireland but in August 1103 he was killed fighting in Ulster.
 The next king of the isles was Lagmann Godredsson and there followed a succession of Godred Crovan's descendants who, (as vassals of the kings of Norway) ruled the Hebrides north of Ardnamurchan for the next 160 years.
 However, their control of the southern Inner Hebrides was lost with the emergence of Somerled, the self-styled Lord of Argyle.
 (Note: Hunter (2004) states that the claims of Somerled's descent from Gofraid mac Fergusa are "preserved in Gaelic tradition and accepted as broadly authentic by modern scholars".
 However, Woolf (2005) asserts that "contrary to the image, projected by recent clan-historians, of Clann Somhairle as Gaelic nationalists liberating the Isles from Scandinavians, it is quite explicit in our two extended narrative accounts from the thirteenth century, Orkneyinga saga and The Chronicle of the Kings of Man and the Isles, that the early leaders of Clann Somhairle saw themselves as competitors for the kingship of the Isles on the basis of their descent through their mother Ragnhilt" and that their claim "to royal status was based on its position as a segment of Uí Ímair.")

-For a while Somerled took control of Mann and the Hebrides in toto, but he met his death in 1164 during an invasion of the Scottish mainland.
+For a while Somerled took control of Mann and the Hebrides in toto, but he met his death in 1164 during an invasion of the mainland.
 At this point Godred the Black, grandson of Godred Crovan re-took possession of the northern Hebrides and the southern isles were distributed amongst Somerled's sons, his descendants eventually becoming known as the Lords of the Isles, and giving rise to Clan MacDougall, Clan Donald and Clan Macruari.
 However, both during and after Somerled's life the Scottish monarchs sought to take a control of the islands he and his descendants held.
 This strategy eventually led to an invasion by Haakon Haakonarson, King of Norway.
 After the stalemate of the Battle of Largs, Haakon retreated to Orkney, where he died in 1263.
 Following this expedition, the Hebrides and Mann and all rights that the Norwegian crown "had of old therein" were yielded to the Kingdom of Scotland as a result of the 1266 Treaty of Perth.